 Trying to make a sustainable business?
 Or making our business sustainable?

 For example; from the first day we needed the bins emptied we used Smiths recycling.
 They were just one of the options but we went with them as 85% of all the waste that goes to them gets sorted, cleaned and recycled.
-This, when compared to a national average of 65% this looks pretty good however this is further boosted by us pre-separating plastics, glass, metals to ensure that 100% of those streams are recycled.
+This, when compared to a national average of 65% looks pretty good however this is further boosted by us pre-separating plastics, glass and metals to ensure that 100% of those streams are recycled.

-How eco conscious is the brand are itself.
+How eco conscious is the brand itself.

 The quality of the equipment they provide.